mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 The stake president and his counselors have the following responsibilities:

 * Teach the principles and blessings related to (1) caring for those who have temporal and emotional needs and (2) building self-reliance (see [22.1](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number2-p90#title_number2)).
-This includes personal and family preparedness.

 * Teach the law of the fast and encourage members to give a generous fast offering (see [22.2.2](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number14-p96#title_number14)).

 * Teach bishops how to properly provide Church assistance to those who have temporal needs (see [22.9.1.1](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number89-p225#title_number89)).

 * Ensure that elders quorum presidents and ward Relief Society presidents are taught about their roles in caring for those in need.
-High councilors and stake Relief Society presidencies help instruct these ward leaders in their responsibilities (see [22.9.2](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number92-p250#title_number92) and [22.9.3](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number93-p252#title_number93)).
+High councilors and stake Relief Society presidencies help instruct these leaders (see [22.9.2](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number92-p250#title_number92) and [22.9.3](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number93-p252#title_number93)).

 * Direct the stake’s efforts to prepare for and respond to emergencies (see [22.9.1.3](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number91-p244#title_number91)).